 Next, configure the Automatic Speech Recognition (ASR) server in Avaya IR by selecting the Administration option under Speech and DPR Administration in the left pane and then selecting Speech Recognition and DPR Configuration.
 For this solution, a Nuance Speech Server was used as the ASR server.
 The ASR server should be configured as shown in Figure 16.
 The following Speech Recognition and DPR Configuration webpage is shown after it was already configured.
-The Engine field should be set to mrcp-scansoft, the Server Name field should be set to IP Address>/media/speechrecognizer, and the IP Address field should be set to the IP address corresponding to the Nuance Speech Server.
-Furthermore, the Ports field should be set to the number of ports available on the speech server according to its installed license and the Base Port field should be set to 4900.
+The Engine field should be set to mrcp-scansoft (for MRCPv1), the Server Name and IP Address fields should be set to the IP address corresponding to the Nuance Speech Server.
+Furthermore, the Ports field should be set to the number of ports available on the speech server according to its installed license and the Base Port field should be set to 4900 and defaults can be used for remaining fields.